AuScope/metarecogen/README.md

-# isometarecgen
+# Metadata Record Generator

 [![pdm-managed](https://img.shields.io/badge/pdm-managed-blueviolet)](https://pdm.fming.dev)

 This is a basic framework of Python scripts that generate ISO 19115 geospatial metadata records (ISO19139 and ISO19115-3 XML).
-It is used for describing geological models from the AuScope 3D Geological Models website <https://geomodels.auscope.org.au>, but could easily be adapted for other kinds of metadata
+It is used for describing geological models from the AuScope 3D Geological Models website <https://geomodels.auscope.org.au>, but could be adapted for other kinds of metadata

 The framework is capable of generating metadata records from these sources: